Today we are going to talk about the classics 1980s anime how good are they and which are the 1980s anime that you should watch.

 But today we are going to tell you about all those traditional 1980s anime yes all those anime series with those weird anime moves.

-Lets continue with the list of 25 awesome 1980s anime to watch in todays times.
+Lets continue with the list of some awesome 1980s anime to watch in todays times.

 - 25. Vampire Hunter D